yukay2001/YusufPide/replit.md

     - **Users:** Assigned to roles, inheriting permissions, with secure password handling.
 - **Data Seeding:** Initial product catalog, an admin user (`admin`/`admin123`), and an initial business session are created on first run.
 - **Day Control:** Manual start/end day system.
 Users click "Gün Başlat" to start a new day and "Günü Kapat" to end the current day.
 Turkish timezone used for session naming.
+- **Session Management:** Users can delete past sessions via "Günleri Yönet" button.
+Active sessions cannot be deleted (must be ended first).
+Deleting a session also removes all associated sales and expenses.

 ## External Dependencies